 Most travelers do not need a visa for Kyrgyzstan: citizens of around 60 countries — including all EU states, the UK, USA, Canada, Australia, New Zealand, Japan, South Korea and the Gulf states — enter visa-free for up to 60 days.
-If your country isn’t on the list (India is the biggest example), Kyrgyzstan runs a straightforward e-Visa system at evisa.e-gov.kg, typically processed within 3–7 working days.
+If your country is not on the list (India is the biggest example), Kyrgyzstan runs a straightforward e-Visa system at evisa.e-gov.kg, typically processed within 3–7 working days.
+There is no visa on arrival for ordinary tourists, so the small minority who do need paperwork must sort it before flying.

-This Kyrgyzstan visa guide covers exactly who qualifies for visa-free entry in 2026, how the e-Visa application works and what it costs, which border crossings accept which documents, and the registration rules that still confuse travelers.
-Rules do change, so verify against the official e-Visa portal or a Kyrgyz embassy before booking flights.
+This guide covers exactly who qualifies for visa-free entry in 2026, how the e-Visa application works step by step and what gets applications rejected, which borders accept which documents, the registration rules that still confuse travelers, what an overstay actually costs, and how to legally stay past 60 days.
+Rules do change, so verify against the official portal or a Kyrgyz embassy before booking flights — but as of 2026, everything below reflects how entry actually works.

 - All EU/EEA countries plus the UK, Switzerland and Norway